asirvaiy/H2S_oneAPI/README.md

 This repo is for oneAPI hackathon with Hack2Skill.
 It provides you the instructions how to run the Jupyter notebook lab samples on DevCloud.

 We have two samples for this workshop.
-Intel Extension for Scikit-learn and Intel Extension for PyTorch(IPEX) Both are these are available in the oneAPI sample repo.
+Intel(R) Extension for Scikit-learn and Intel(R) Extension for PyTorch(IPEX) Both these are available in the oneAPI samples repo.
 You need to git clone the repo using :
 ```
 git clone https://github.com/oneapi-src/oneAPI-samples.git
 ```